 Cooling Your Air

 Occasionally pouring a little bleach down the port of the condensate line will kill any algae.
 A professional air conditioning company will remove all the dirt from the evaporator and the condenser outside to allow the system to function properly.
-This will allow a system to work longer and will reduce costs.
+This will allow the system to work longer and can help to reduce maintenance costs.

 Unclogging the Line